 During the 1980s, Christmas movies began to evolve like a pack of vicious Mogwai after a hefty midnight snack.
 Joe Dante’s Gremlins would contribute to the founding of the PG-13 rating at the behest of producer Steven Spielberg after a widespread outcry from parents distinctly unprepared for a kids Christmas movie of an entirely different breed (in the UK, it was even lumbered with a 15 rating).
 The tale of a quaint, traditional town ravaged by a pack of evil critters, the movie, an ironic take on It’s a Wonderful Life, saw its eponymous antagonists hang a family dog from Christmas lights, murder a high school biology teacher, and even send resident Scrooge Mrs Deagle careening through a plate-glass window on a souped-up stair lift.
 Whatever Dante’s intentions, Gremlins touched a raw nerve with parents weaned on Christmas movies of the more traditional variety.

 Despite its tonal deviations and 80s ethos, Gremlins still had Christmas traditions front and centre, even if it did put the postcard suburbia of previous generations so ruthlessly to the sword.
-Other 80s movies used Christmas almost as a backdrop, bolstering feelings of redemption with subtle nods that left us questioning whether they actually qualified as Christmas movies at all.
+Other 80s movies used Christmas almost as a backdrop, bolstering feelings of redemption with subtle nods that left us questioning whether they actually qualified as Christmas movies.
 The most famous of the era was action high point Die Hard, which despite its choice of music, both traditional and otherwise, a series of macabre wisecracks in the Christmas mode and various other festive touches, was an action movie first and foremost.
 Detective John McClane, estranged from his family, had to fight tooth and nail for his traditional Christmas under the tree, one that was ultimately left to our imagination.

 Less talked about, but equally connected to the festive season, is Richard Donner’s innovative buddy cop thriller Lethal Weapon.
 It’s difficult not to remember what would become a money-spinning franchise as anything but heartwarming comedy with holster accessories, especially those later sequels, but the original instalment, as well as being high-tech and ahead of its time in terms of its buddy dynamic, is a seriously dark thriller.
 The hugely endearing chemistry of stars Mel Gibson and Danny Glover still lends events a comic edge, but the film deals with personal loss and suicide, highlighting the very real burdens of the ‘silly season’ before offering the kind of yuletide redemption more traditionally associated with the time of year.
 The film gives us plenty of warmth, but the joy we’re able to derive is earned and then some.